filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/seal-workers.md

 ### Sealing space location

-Now that the `lotus-worker` is running we need to attach the sealing storage location to the worker.
+Now that the `lotus-worker` is running you need to attach the sealing storage location to the worker.
 The sealing location should be located on a fast storage medium so that the disk does not become the bottleneck that delays the sealing process.
 It can be specified with:

 ```shell
 lotus-worker storage attach --init --seal <PATH_FOR_SEALING_STORAGE>